 An initiative of the state Joint Committee on Senior Centers, comprised of members of the Pennsylvania Association of Senior Centers and the Pennsylvania Association of Area Agencies on Aging, with funding from the Pennsylvania Department of Aging.

 Listing of regional and national senior centers on the Carnegie Library's website.

 RSVP helps people 55 years of age and older put their skills and life experience to assist others in their communities and to increase their own personal satisfaction and enrichment.
-RSVP is a program of the Senior Corps which is a network of programs that help older Americans find opportunities to address community needs through service.
 Through Senior Corps' programs, more than a half million seniors are engaged in tens of thousands of sites across the country.

 The Senior Citizen's Guide to Pittsburgh is designed to help older adults and those with aging parents or spouses find housing, health, financial, travel, entertainment, consumer services, and other senior-related resources in the City of Pittsburgh, as well as Allegheny County.